DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}

 ### Feature Engineering, Over-fitting, and Cross Validation [Gonzalez]
-This lecture explores how simple linear techniques can be used to address complex non-linear relationships on a wide range of data types.
+In this lecture we will begin to do some machine learning.
+We will explore how simple linear techniques can be used to address complex non-linear relationships on a wide range of data types.
+We will start to use scikit-learn to build and visualize models in higher dimensional spaces.
 We will address a key challenge in machine learning -- over-fitting and discuss how cross-validation can be used to address over-fitting.
 {% include syllabus_entry end=true %}